 The media training coaching that I offer covers:

 Media coaching and media training can be undertaken for a full day or half day - face to face or remotely - for fees please get in touch.
+I also work with leadership management schools to train executive leaders and have undertaken media training in the UK and around the world including the USA, UAE, Europe, Africa and Asia.
 My media training is a combination of the practical steps required to engage with the media as well as media coaching and so whilst we cover the practical perspectives of how the media operates we focus on message delivery, personal brand identity and clarity of communication as opposed to simply interview role-play.

 I provide a nuanced approach to media training and media coaching which is vibrant and authentic.